 A materials' fee of \$25.00 is requested for each student at the time of enrollment.
 This fee is used to provide classroom materials for instruction.
-Homeroom teachers will collect these fees.
-Please make checks payable to East Knox County Elementary School.
+The fees can be paid online or you can make checks payable to East Knox County Elementary School.
 The fees pay for many expenses, such as, pencils, crayons, folders, notebooks, duplicating paper, art supplies, field trips, and materials for the classroom.
 The payment of this fee helps us to keep supply lists at a minimum.
 Please try to pay school fees.
 If needed, a monthly payment schedule can be created.
 Thank you for your help.